This post was most recently updated on November 20th, 2020.Reading Time: 5 minutes.

 But in Finnish, we’ll be using the semicolon – like so:

-However, luckily we can override the delimiter used for any regional settings!
+However, luckily we can override the delimiter to be almost anything – and it’s all done through the regional settings!

 I found a couple of examples on how to do it in Windows 7 – and obviously, that’ll help you eventually find your way in Windows 10 as well.
-But always useful to also document the exact steps :)
+But always useful to also document the exact steps – the guide below should be accurate for Windows 10 and “close enough” for Windows 7. :)

 Here are the steps in writing – see some useful screenshots further below!